wolpert/svarm/docs/Design.md

 ### Node Management

 Control will use a consistent hashing approach to map entry ids to the nodes themselves.
 The familiar 'ring-space' will be used, which entry ids and node ids are hashed to be place on a ring based on the hash range.
 Data replication is done by sub-dividing the hashed value into the ring so its equally divided out.

-Assuming a ring-space size is equal to 10 for this.
+Unlike a traditional approach, the control plane will place nodes on the ring manually based on usage requirements.
+Given enough data, hot-spots will happen so this provides a type of self-healing.

 ### etcd